Brett-Tanner/Journal/2024/Mar_24.md

     - I was refreshing the same page, and checkbox state persists between refreshes
 - [x] Strip whitespace from search inputs on event site

-### Materials

-- [] Add search based on certain columns to user/child index, like I just added to the event site
-- [] Proposed changes need to generate a PDF as well
-  - [] Need to be able to compare proposed change and current version side by side
-- [] Implement the stats dashboard
-- Try to implement my own version of hashid-rails using sqids instead

 #### Parent accounts

 - Should be able to exchange messages with their child's school

   - Interactable by SM, OrgAdmin and child's teachers

 - [x] Add factory & model spec
   - [x] Add parent_id to Child
 - [x] Write a system spec for an SM creating one
-- [] Create & test Parent policy
-  - [] Add parents tests to all the existing policies
-- [] Add parents to the seeds
-- [] Create the controller
-- [] Create the views
-  - [] Create a partial for adding children in forms
-  - [] Add a form to child#show for adding them to a parent

 #### Tests (for students)